suchanek/proteusPy/README.md

 The first time one loads the database via ``Load_PDB_SS()`` the system will attempt to download the full and subset database from my Google Drive.
 If this fails the system will attempt to rebuild the database from the repo's ``data`` subdirectory (not the package's).
 If you've downloaded from github this will work correctly.
 If you've installed from pyPi via ``pip`` it will fail.

 ### The Future
-I am interested in continuing to explore the initial disulfide structural classes gleaned from Hogg et al further using the sextant class approach.
+I am continuing to explore the initial disulfide structural classes gleaned from Hogg *et al.* further using the sextant class approach.
 This offers much higher class resolution and reveals subgroups within the broad class.
 I'd also like to explore the catalytic and allosteric classes in more detail to look for common structural elements.

 ### Publications
 * https://doi.org/10.1021/bi00368a023